shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 `$ HcNet-core http-command <http-command>`

 The endpoint is [not intended to be exposed to the public internet](#interaction-with-other-internal-systems).
-It's typically accessed by administrators, or by a mid-tier application to submit transactions to the Stellar network.
+It's typically accessed by administrators, or by a mid-tier application to submit transactions to the HcNet network.

 See [commands](./commands.md) for a description of the available commands.